top of page

 A sylised image of plant that looks like a brain.
 The text says Cognitive Changes after Brain Cancer

 A brain cancer diagnosis is a life changing event, impacting not only physical health but also mental health and cognitive functioning (i.e., our thinking skills).
 Brain tumours, whether cancerous or benign, primary or metastatic, can impact the functioning of the brain through various mechanisms.
-Up to 90% of brain cancer survivors experience changes to their thinkings skills, ranging from mild to moderate through to severe changes.
+Up to 90% of brain cancer survivors experience changes to their thinking skills, ranging from mild to moderate through to severe changes.
 Thinking skills can be impacted by factors like tumour growth, surgery, radiation therapy, chemotherapy, and the body's response to any of these treatments.

 Tumour location can also greatly influence the type and severity of cognitive change because multiple brain regions are highly specialised for specific thinking skills.
 For example, parts of the parietal lobe are essential for remembering locations and where things are and an area within the frontal lobe is required for producing language.
 It makes sense then that if a tumour is located in one of the many specialised brain regions, we would likely end up with a specific difficulty related to that thinking skill.
 However, the brain is also a network, and these specialised regions send information all over the brain for us to act on it, which can also impact how effectively and quickly we can process any information.